 I conducted fieldwork between 2009 and 2011 in a Hungarian secondary school with a vocational, a technical and a grammar school stream and a post-secondary chemical technician training stream, where most students were of working class background.
 In the technical and vocational streams students receive training in food industry professions, they will become confectioners, bakers or sweets factory workers.
 I conducted interviews in groups of three or four with 87 students, aged 15-21, and two individual interviews with students, one of them was a mildly mentally disabled boy who was subjected to bullying, the other a gay boy.
 I interviewed the school nurse responsible for delivering sex education, observed many of her sex education lessons and also some other lessons, and conducted individual interviews with the school director, four form tutors and one vocational teacher.
 About 20% of the respondents identified as Gypsy or of mixed Gypsy-Hungarian background.

-were a couple but they identified as straight.
+There was one boy who identified as gay, two lesbians, two bisexual girls and two girls who were a couple but they identified as straight.
 One of the bisexual girls identified as 'third gender'.
 There were some boys who were believed to be gay by their classmates but did not identify as such.
 The teachers were all White Hungarians, the school director was male, the other teachers I interviewed were female, of various ages from twenties to fifties.
 One teacher identified as a lesbian.
 Further data on students and teachers are available in Chapter 4, Section 1.
 My fieldwork material consists of transcripts of group and individual semi-structured interviews with students, individual semi-structured interviews with teachers, the school nurse and the school director, transcripts of sex education lessons and observation fieldnotes.
 Throughout the dissertation I refer to the school by the pseudonym Marzipan Baker and Cakemaker School.